-› See More: Which is more fun really - ST1100 or Old Harley?
+› Site Search for: Which is more fun really - ST1100 or Old Harley?

-› See More: Which is more fun really - ST1100 or Old Harley?
+› Site Search for: Which is more fun really - ST1100 or Old Harley?

 Reading these comments I find no matter what you ride, the thought processes are the same regarding brand loyalty.
 I have a Harley and when my Harley buddies discovered I bought a Honda the most common comment I heard was "no way in hell I'd own a damn Honda".
 Seems Honda riders harbor the same sentiment.

 It's sad people will close their minds to different riding experiences.
 Neither one is better than the other, just different.

 When I asked the question, it wasn't particularly about Harley as a brand, more on the different styles of riding.
 But someone asked, so the specific Harley I had was a 2001 Wide Glide that I half inherited from my cousin, who rode hard and loved his bike, but didn't take care of himself with the same vigor.
 Died in his sleep of a massive heart attack at 50.
 Bloody shame.